IEntin/ClientServer/docs/README.md

 are encrypted as well.\
 The time of exposure of the encryption key in the code is significantly\
 shortened by obfuscating the key while not in use with nonce obfuscator.\
-The result can be observed by enabling showKey option for the server\
-and/or client.\
 Closing and restarting the client creates a new encryption key used by a\
 client/session pair providing frequent key rotation.
 Performance impact\
 is not significant which can be proven by running runShortSessions.sh script.